Karen Landman

 Bio Summary

-Karen Landman’s passion for gardening from a young age led her to her academic interests and career in horticulture and landscape architecture, and eventually to planning and geography.
+Professor Karen Landman is a retired professor of landscape architecture and currently holds the status of College Professor Emeritus and Associated Graduate Faculty.
+Karen's passion for gardening from a young age led her to her academic interests and career in horticulture and landscape architecture, and eventually to planning and geography.
 She had her own design practice for over 20 years and is a professional planner.
-Since 2002, she has been a full-time faculty member in Landscape Architecture at the School of Environmental Design and Rural Development, and was promoted to full professor in 2016.
+From 2002 to 2024, Karen was a full-time faculty member in Landscape Architecture at the School of Environmental Design and Rural Development.

 Academic History